jghsrobotics/gst-raspberry/README.md

   // Width of the video feed in pixels

   # FPS
-  // FPS of the video feed
+  // FPS of the video feed.
+Anything greater than 30 FPS is zoomed in

   # Bitrate
   // Allowed bitrate in bits.
 This should be as high as possible for super low-latency, though if you go too high it'll integer overflow.